TheDarkerPath/dnd-fatal-outcome-odds/README.md

-The interesting and counterintuitive aspect of the results from this simulation is that unlikely events (ie. fatal outcomes) start to creep into simulated dice rolls earlier and more regularly runs than our intuition might suggest based solely on the predicted probabilities.
+The interesting and counterintuitive aspect of the results from this simulation is that unlikely events (ie. fatal outcomes) start to creep into simulated dice rolls earlier and more regularly than our intuition might suggest based solely on the predicted probabilities.
 This means that care needs to be taken in tuning the fatal outcome cutoffs to arrive at a satisfactory balance of risk versus maintaining enjoyment for players.